DeWalt DXPW4035 - 4000 PSI 3.5 GPM Gas Pressure Washer With Honda Engine

 Design & Handling

-With its hefty 126 lbs, this unit isn't exactly easy to handle, making manual lifting and transport quite a daunting task, especially on uneven terrain.
-The major reasons for its heavy weight are its 269cc Honda GX270 engine, the triplex pump and welded steel frame.
-However, the incorporation of two 13" pneumatic wheels makes navigating the DXPW4035 less cumbersome, even on uneven terrain.
+With its weight clocking in at 126 lbs, this unit's heftiness can't be ignored, presenting significant difficulties for users who need to lift and transport it, especially over uneven terrain.
+A key role in its final weight is played by its 269cc Honda GX270 engine, the triplex pump and welded steel frame.
+Despite this, the presence of two 13" pneumatic wheels reduces the complexity of moving the DXPW4035, even on rugged surfaces.

 Main Features